-Overhead throwing athletes, such as baseball and softball players, put a lot of strain on their shoulders, and therefore, it's important for them to engage in exercises that can help prevent injury and improve performance.
-The following are some of the best exercises for overhead throwing athletes, based on scientific research:
+Overhead-throwing athletes, such as baseball and softball players, put a lot of strain on their shoulders, and therefore, they need to engage in exercises that can help prevent injury and improve performance.
+At the Denver Sports Recovery, we have complied some of the best exercises for overhead throwing athletes, based on scientific research:

-In conclusion, overhead throwing athletes can benefit from exercises that strengthen the rotator cuff, scapula stabilizing muscles, core, and lower body.
-The results of these studies suggest that a comprehensive exercise program can help improve performance and prevent injury in overhead throwing athletes.
+In conclusion, overhead throwing athletes can benefit from exercises that strengthen the rotator cuff and the scapula, stabilizing muscles, core, and lower body.
+The results of these studies suggest that a comprehensive exercise program can help improve performance and prevent injury in overhead-throwing athletes.
+Reach out to us if you suspect you may have an injury or want more information.

 References: